Tomato Plants

 • In the initial stage, remove the affected trees and bury them in the ground.

-5. Bacterial Wilt Disease of Tomatoes:
+5. Bacterial Wilt Disease

-Symptoms of Bacterial wilt
+Symptoms of Bacterial Wilt

-• Thus the plant dies in a green state within a few days.
+• Thus, the plant dies in a green state within a few days.

 • Pick up and destroy diseased trees on sight.